That-Dev-Girl-Sites/jhalabi.com/about/index.md

 title: About
 ---

 Hi there!
-My name is **Joni** and I write code.
+My name is **Joni** and I am a _"middle-end"_ web developer who loves to write code, commit often, and make up her own titles.

 ## Details, please!

-I am a **web developer** and **teacher**.
-I work for the Web Services department at Georgetown University and live just outside of Washington DC.
+I work for the Web Services department at Georgetown University as a "Senior Javascript Front-End Developer" and live just outside of Washington DC.
 I have been writing code since the mid-1980s.
 I was 2. _(Kidding.
 Mostly.
 Yes, I know I'm dating myself.
 Shush.)_

 I primarily write in **HTML**, **CSS**, and **Javascript**, but I work a lot in WordPress these days, so I spend a lot of time with **PHP** too.